saliormoon/Cookbook/recipes/RunningInDockerContainers.md

     https://github.com/arangodb/example-guesser

-(use branch docker) switch into the `docker` subdirectory and execute `docker build .`.
+switch into the `docker` subdirectory and execute `docker build .`.

 ### ArangoDB

 ArangoDB is already available on docker, so we start an instance

     unix> docker run --name arangodb-guesser arangodb/arangodb
     show all options:
       docker run -e help=1 arangodb

     starting ArangoDB in stand-alone mode

 That's it.
 Note that in an productive environment you would need to attach a storage container to it.
-We ignore this here for the sake of simplictity.
+We ignore this here for the sake of simplicity.

 ### Guesser Game